musikinformatik/SuperDirt/README.md

 - numChannels can be set to anything your soundcard supports
 - you can pass the udp port on which superdirt is listenting (```.start(ports, channels)```)
 - you can edit the SynthDef file to add your own synthesis methods to be called from tidal: https://github.com/telephon/SuperDirt/blob/master/synths/default-synths.scd
+- you can live rewrite the core synths (but take care not to break them ...)
 - for server options, see ServerOptions helpfile